 Willow, I should explain at this point, is my younger sister.
-She was just four years old then, a pretty child with brown hair in a short bob.
-Brown hair is an unusual colour for Lion Thunderians like my family; most Lions have flaming red hair - as do both my parents and I - and the odd blond is born from time to time.
-As is often the case with small children, she could be a pest at times, but I would never let anything happen to her . . .
+She was just four years old then, a pretty child with red hair in a short bob.
+My family and I are Lion Thunderians, a clan known for their red hair, though the exact shade of red can vary from a coppery brown to a bright orange.
+As is often the case with small children, she could be a pest at times, but I would never let anything happen to her.

 "Mother," I asked anxiously, "what's going on?"

 She looked at me with the same expression my father had used.
 "I'm afraid this is it, Lynelle," she told me as gently as she could.
-"Your father had just got back off the night shift when the order came through from Cats' Lair . . ."
+"Your father had just returned from the night shift when the order came through from Cats' Lair."

 "What order?"
 I asked next, even though I had a good idea what the answer would be.
-I also knew what she meant by my father "getting back off the night shift"; ever since the Crisis began, able-bodied Thunderians had organised themselves into patrols to help maintain some semblence of order on our dying planet.
-Father had spent the previous night on the watch for looters, not that he ever caught any because, as if by mutual understanding, no-one ventured out much then and the streets were practically deserted day and night.
+I also knew what she meant by my father "returning from the night shift"; ever since the Crisis began, able-bodied Thunderians had organised themselves into patrols to help maintain some semblence of order on our dying planet.
+My father had spent the previous night on the watch for looters, not that he ever caught any because, as if by mutual understanding, no-one ventured out much and the streets were practically deserted day and night.

-"The order to evacuate Thundera," Father said grimly as he heaved two holdalls filled with spare clothes downstairs and carried them out to where our multi-passenger hoverbike was parked.
+"The order to evacuate Thundera," my father said grimly as he heaved two bags filled with spare clothes downstairs and carried them out to where our multi-passenger hoverbike was parked.
 As Mother, Willow and I joined him in the garden that had once been Mother's pride and joy, I saw for myself just how unstable Thundera had become in the last few hours.
-Plant life had been all but extinct for weeks, thanks to rising temperatures, the increasing frequency and severity of earthquakes and the gasses which spewed from cracks that had opened in the ground - only in a handful of reinforced greenhouses had cultivation been able to continue, but even that could not last forever.
+Plant life had been all but extinct for weeks, thanks to rising temperatures, the increasing frequency and severity of earthquakes and the gases which spewed from cracks that had opened in the ground.
+Only in a handful of reinforced greenhouses had cultivation been able to continue, but even that could not last forever.
 Not least because it seemed to be almost permanently dark lately . . .

 I reached out a comforting hand.
 "It'll be all right," I whispered in a voice that tried to sound encouraging for her benefit if not for mine.
 "We'll all go up in spaceships and find new planets to live on."

-"But it won't be like Thundera . . ."
-Willow objected tearfully.
+"But it won't be like Thundera," Willow said tearfully.

 "Yes, Lynelle," she said, smiling slightly as she recalled being taught the words by our grandmother.
 "Justice, Truth, Honour . . ."